[Keep in mind how old this is. I leave these around to show where I have been and when.]

 If it isn’t clear, the benefit of all this measuring is to either produce intuitively used products based on favorite models or to create relationships between products for the fun of intuitive substitution (you cannot easily substitute liqueur 43 for lillet because the sugar model is so different but you probably can substitute pineau de charentes or even st. germain for lillet).
 The other benefit is to reduce drink prices (or increase drink profits) by creating successful house made recipes with ingredients where you have a comparative advantage.
 If you have a walnut tree in your back yard you can probably make nocino cheaper than buying it.
 Modeling the sugar and alcohol content of great commercial nocino can help make yours great (intensity of aroma will be your only tough to crack variable).
 You will be able to celebrate walnut cocktails cheaper than anyone else and your celebration will be awesome because the intuitive modeling helps reveal the trees terroir relative to another.

 Unfortunately your not out of the woods yet.
-You are still dealing with specific gravities which do not mean much to a pastry scale.
+You are still dealing with specific gravity which does not mean much to a pastry scale.
 To convert specific gravity to g/L or brix you can use the “circular of the national bureau of standards C440″ (easily googled to find the indispensible PDF) for easy conversion.

 So now with the alcohol printed on the label and one narrow range precision hydrometer you can figure out a sugar content in under three minutes!
 No refractometer, no distilling.